Qualified Counsellor & Life Coach

-I currently work with adult men and women at New Pathways specialising in historical childhood abuse, rape and trauma.
+I worked for some time with adult men and women at New Pathways specialising in historical childhood abuse, rape and trauma.

 Child abuse can happen in different ways, and can include neglect as well as physical, emotional and sexual abuse; in many cases, people experience more than one type of abuse.

 Often, people abuse others because they want power and control over them.
 If you were abused as a child, it’s important to remember that it’s not your fault or because of anything that you did.
 Abusive behaviour towards children is always wrong and never the child’s fault.